ashoksrinivasan96/Tic-Tac-Toe-React/README.md

 # Tic-Tac-Toe-React

-One of the first few React website projects I will be taking on.
+One of the first few React projects I will be taking on.
 This project is a take on restaurant websites and my version of a perfect portfolio for them.

 ## Motivation